Insights & advice

-As housing in Canada keeps getting costlier, there are ways you can save on your mortgage to maximize every dollar you make.
+As buying a home in Canada keeps getting costlier, there are 2 ways to reduce the overall borrowing costs on your mortgage and help maximize every dollar you make.

 - Reduce the amount borrowed (the “principal”)

-- Get lower interest costs
+- Lower your interest costs

-Reducing the principal when you buy a home
+Reduce the principal when you buy a home

 It seems like common sense: the less you borrow, the less interest you’ll pay overall.
 A larger down payment will decrease the original amount you have to borrow, lowering the amount of interest you’ll pay.